-The use of repetitive visual patterns, as in repetitive parallel lines or waves, cause the unwanted and misleading effect of movement.
-That is, staring into a textured area for long enough will make you think that the area moves or ‘vibrates’.
+The repetitive visual patterns, as in repetitive parallel lines or waves, cause misleading visual artefacts and the impression of movement.
+If you staring into a textured area long enough you will get the impression that the area moves or ‘vibrates’.
 This effect is known as moiré vibrations.

 Edward Tufte (1997, p.108) desribes the moiré vibration as “probably the most common form of graphical clutter, [and] inevitably bad art and bad data graphics”, and classifies them as mere chart-junk.
 Here is example from his textbook: